 Hereward was exiled from England at the age of 14 or 18 years by Edward the Confessor

 .
-Some sources point his own father as requesting the exile because Hereward was a troublemaker.
+Some sources suggest that his own father requested the exile because Hereward was a troublemaker.
 After this he was known as Hereward the outlaw.

 There are stories that Hereward spent the early part of his exile in Cornwall and Ireland during which time he fought and killed a bear and also rescued a Cornish Princess from an unwanted marriage.

-At some point during his time in Flanders Hereward married Turfrida daughter of a family from St Omer
+At some point while he was exiled in Flanders, Hereward married Turfrida daughter of a family from St Omer.

 1066 (5th January)